Known issues for Citrix

 Communication between Citrix Server and Citrix client-side software is directed via Citrix ICA Virtual Channels.
 This is a bi-directional connection for the exchange of packet data.

 Each Vuser opens its own instance of the Citrix Agent on the server side, and, respectively, its own virtual channel.
 Citrix Virtual Channels may become unreliable under high load.
-As a consequence, functions that rely on Citrix Agent API (ctrx_get_text(), ctrx_sync_on_obj_info() etc.) may fail randomly.
+As a consequence, functions that rely on Citrix Agent API (such as ctrx_get_text(), ctrx_sync_on_obj_info() ) may fail randomly.

 Workaround: Use a TCP channel for communication with the Citrix Agent.
 Set the following flags: